 In fact, on average, between 30,000 and 40,000 skin cells slough off every hour, and within a day, the body sheds approximately a million skin cells.
 If you find dust in your home, chances are that it is composed mostly of your dead skin cells!

 Likewise, since our bodies are influenced by the energies of seasons, the skin peels more rapidly, hair sheds in greater amounts, and fingernails grow more rapidly during certain seasons, especially in the summer.

-A research article published by National Institutes of Health describes the physiological scar healing and tissue regeneration as the following:
+A research article published by the National Institutes of Health describes the physiological scar healing and tissue regeneration as the following:

-The human body always reacts to an injury, activating the wound healing process and scar formation.
-Scars are efficient neo-formation tissues, however they do not reproduce characteristics and functions of physiological tissue that they replace.
+The human body always reacts to an injury, activating the wound-healing process and scar formation.
+Scars are efficient neo-formation tissues, however, they do not reproduce characteristics and functions of physiological tissue that they replace.
 Any damage in humans is repaired by a neo-formation that replaces the missing tissue with an extracellular matrix, consisting mainly of fibronectin and collagen types I and III, and there are some skin components that will not recover after a serious injury, such as subepidermal appendages, hair follicles or glands.
 The scar tissue matrix, represented by granulation tissue, is the final product and it is characterized by a high density of fibroblasts, granulocytes, macrophages, capillaries and collagen fibers.

 The skin, like the whole body, is intelligent and self-healing.
 It breathes, detoxifies, protects, and senses.
 And when you notice problematic changes to the skin, it is an external signal that something is internally off-balance and needs attention.